Oklahoma serious car-wreck and crash investigation setting

 How long do I have to file?

-In Oklahoma, the statute of limitations is two years from the date of the wreck.
-If you wait longer, your claim is forever barred.
+In Oklahoma, the statute of limitations is generally two years from the date of the wreck.
+Missing a filing deadline can make a claim time-barred, and attorney review should confirm the deadline for the specific case.

 What is my case worth?